simoneSantoni/data-viz-smm635/README.md

 effectiveness of the proposed answer or solution; iii) originality/creativity of the proposed answer or solution; iv) organization and clarity of submitted materials.
-All criteria carry-out equal weight in terms of mark.
+All criteria carry-out equal weight in terms of marking.

 ### Mid-term project